UTMediaCAT/Voyage/README.md

 #####[Python 2.7.10+](https://www.python.org/downloads/release/python-2710/)
 The required version should be installed on Debian Jessie (and up), as well as Ubuntu 16.04 LTS (and up).
 You can check your current version by `python --version`

-If the version available through your package mananger is not 2.7.10 or above, you will need to manually build and install 2.7.10.
+If the version available through your package manager is not 2.7.10 or above, you will need to manually build and install 2.7.10.
 Luckily, there is a tool for doing that.

 	curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash
 	sudo apt-get update